Community Fun and Fitness Relays (CFFR)

 - Do you generally run without effort, often, regularly, or are a former or current track athlete (e.g. in high school, college, etc.)?

-- Can you run a distance of 400 meters or longer at full speed without having to stop to walk?
+- Can you run a distance of 400 meters or longer at or near full speed without having to stop to walk?

 - Have you run track relays or other track events in the past and want to experience the “high” of running them again?